-Most candy recipes will at some point bring a pot of sugar + water to a boil.
-We will discuss why this is such a common step in candy making.
-Of course we’ll discuss why measuring temperature is so helpful and we’ll discuss what that temperature even means.
+Almost any candy recipe will at some point call for bringing a pot of sugar + water to a boil.
+We will discuss why this is such a common (and crucial!) step when making candy.

-This is another week full of science deep dives.
 Ever had a caramel turn grainy?
 Or fudge remain soft?
-If so, you’ve noticed how important crystallization of sugar is to making candy.
+If so, you’ve noticed how important the crystallization of sugar is to making candy.
 Sometimes you want sugar to crystallize, other times, not so much.

-And at the end of the week you get to bring it into practice again.
-This time by trying to make some actual candies: fudge and fondant.
+And at the end of the week, you get to bring it into practice again.
+This time by making fudge and fondant.